roshiro/todolist/README.md

 # TO-DO LIST

-Todo List is a desktop application built in HTML5, Javascript and CSS.
+Todo List is a desktop application written 100% in HTML5, Javascript and CSS.
 It relies on node-webkit as runtime to run it as native desktop app.

+Persistence using Web SQL.

 ![TODO List](http://roshiro.github.io/todolist/demo.png)